 -

-Burial and Cremation FAQs
+Burial and cremation FAQs

 The main differences are the types of memorial permitted and the way the sections are maintained.